rssalessio/multi-reward-multi-policy-eval/README.md

 ## Instructions

 - Create a python environment using `python -m venv .venv`.
-We suggest python3.10.
+We suggest using python3.10.
 - Install the required libraries using `python -m pip install -r .\requirements.txt`.
 Make sure to have GUROBI installed.
 - To reproduce the non-convexity example, execute the Jupyter notebook `example_non_convexity.ipynb`
 - To reproduce the sample complexity example for riverswim, execute the Jupyter notebook `example_sample_complexity_riverswim.ipynb`